Meet the cast of Netflix drama You season two

 — YOU (@YouNetflix) December 7, 2019

 What else has James Scully been in?
-Scully was lately seen within the 2018 tv collection Heathers, which served as a remake of the 1988 film of the identical identify.
+Scully was lately seen within the 2018 tv sequence Heathers, which served as a remake of the 1988 film of the identical identify.

 Jenna Ortega performs Ellie Alves

 Who’s Ellie Alves?
-Ellie is a troublesome, assured teenager who grew up in Los Angeles and isn’t afraid of something the town has in retailer for her… not but, at the very least.
+Ellie is a tricky, assured teenager who grew up in Los Angeles and isn’t afraid of something the town has in retailer for her… not but, not less than.

 Ellie, what’s your @? pic.twitter.com/IGQKnDXd1R